abhishekarya1/Hash-Define-myNotes/content/spring-boot/jpa.md

 ## Spring Data JPA
 An **ORM** (Object Relationship Mapper) is a tool that can map POJOs to Relations (tables) in a database and vice-versa and it can also express relation between them in code itself.
 It also simplifies querying as we can query on particular POJOs now instead of writing SQL queries.

+ORMs are generally slower than native SQL since they just add another layer of abstraction.

 **Persistance**: To map POJO to table in database.

 **Spring Data JPA**: It is an abstraction (interface) provided by the Spring to implement persistence and tools like **Hibernate** implement those functionality in the code.
 The goal is to simplify queries and to make the code provider agnostic, so we can swap Postgres for H2 or MySQL and no change will be required in the code.